sjdv1982/cloudless/GUIDE.md

 ### Test if Redis on the master is reachable from the node, with Docker host networking:

+This test is only necessary if:
+1. the database has a Redis backend,
+2. a database adapter runs on each node.

 - On the master, populate Redis with the Seamless default graph for status monitoring:

     `seamless python3 /home/jovyan/seamless-scripts/add-zip.py /home/jovyan/software/seamless/graphs/status-visualization.zip`